M.S. in Athletic Training

 - 3+2 applicants do not apply through UNICAS.

 - When completing UniCAS, all applicants DO NOT need to include letters of recommendation.
-These will be provided through ATCAS (Part II below).
+These will be provided through ATCAS (Part I above).

 - Submit transcripts for all colleges or universities attended.
 Unofficial transcripts may be submitted with your application; however, if you are admitted and intend to enroll, you must provide official transcripts directly to the Office of Admissions before you will be allowed to register for classes.

 - International applicants may have to submit TOEFL scores as well.
 Please refer to International Graduate Admissions for further information regarding any additional requirements for international students.